 Advances in modern imaging technologies such as computed tomography and photogrammetry are opening doors to exciting new possibilites in the realm of non-destructive evaluation (NDE) and in general digitizing the physical world around us.
-One area Tetrahive is excited to be a part of is utlizing these techniques to perform NDE on and even reverse engineer complex, multi-material assemblies such as electronic circuit cards.
+One area Tetrahive is excited to be a part of is the utilization of these techniques to perform NDA and reverse engineering on complex, multi-material assemblies like electronic circuit cards.

 0 min READ

 Through strategic collaborations and development of custom in-house software tools, Tetrahive has recently added the capability to perform non-destructive evaluation (NDE) and in some cases reverse engineering on complex multi-material assemblies.